Wii42/aareguru_api_dart_wrapper/README.md

 See the [CHANGELOG](CHANGELOG.md) for details about the changes in each version.

 Some fields have been renamed in comparison to the API to better clarify their meaning and conform to camelCase.
 For example, 'aare' in [Today](lib/src/response_objects/today.dart) is now 'aareTemperature' and 'longname' in [City](lib/src/response_objects/city.dart) is now 'longName'.
 If a field has been renamed, is is specified in the documentation for the field.
-For example
+For example ```Original API field name: <code>text_short</code>```.
+If nothing is specified, the field name is the same as in the API.

 ## License